 “The ‘Columbine lock’ is a common term that refers to locking mechanisms that allow you to lock them from inside [the classroom] without going outside into harm’s way.
-It was the leading technology up until recently,” says Brian Whitmore, chief executive officer and president of BCA Architects.
+It was the leading technology up until recently,” says Brian Whitmore, chief executive officer and president of Studio W Architects.

 These locking mechanisms have evolved beyond locking inside the classroom to locking from just about anywhere.
-Thanks to BCA’s renovation of Bayshore Elementary School, the secretary can lock all doors in the school from the computer in the main office, for example.
+Thanks to Studio W’s renovation of Bayshore Elementary School, the secretary can lock all doors in the school from the computer in the main office, for example.